March 12, 2015

 * Subpopulations representing 2% or less are not reflected in this chart.
 Abbreviations: MSM, men who have sex with men; IDU, injection drug user.

 Source: CDC.
 Estimated HIV incidence among adults and adolescents in the United States, 2007-2010.
 HIV Surveillance Supplemental Report 2012;17(4).
 Subpopulations representing 2% or less are not reflected in this chart.
 Abbreviations: MSM, men who have sex with men; IDU, injection drug user.

 Heterosexuals and injection drug users also continue to be affected by HIV.

-Since the epidemic began, almost 85,000 persons with an AIDS diagnosis, infected through heterosexual sex, have died, included an estimated 4,003 in 2010.3
+Since the epidemic began, almost 92,613 persons with AIDS that were infected through heterosexual sex, have died, including an estimated 4,550 in 2012.3

 Blacks/African Americans continue to experience the most severe burden of HIV, compared with other races and ethnicities.